 - Nature of complaint (Name and batch number of API)

 - Date of complaint

-- The initial action is taken and identification of follow-up actions
+- Initial action is taken and identification of follow-up actions

 - Response provided to the originator of the complaint

-- A final decision on the complained batch
+- A final decision on the complaint batch

 - Documented procedure considering the situation for recall of intermediate or API should be established.